nuclearcheesecake/insuranceregression/README.md

 * **Preliminary exploration**

 Let's look at the relationships between the various attributes and the insurance charge, just for interest's sake, and to get an idea of what is going on in the data.
 This will not be used to make decisions off of, since the data has not been split yet, but just so that I can get a feel for what lies in the dataset.
+I treat _children_ as a qualitative factor to make visualisation easier, but in the final analysis, I will treat it as a quantitative.

 ```
 par(mfcol = c(2,3))